 If you’d like more detail, we’ve curated the best of the best in the list below.
 Here’s to data sensitivity and keeping us all safe!

 Do you know what type of data your organisation deals with?
 Is it structured or unstructured data?
 Can you clearly separate your sensitive data?
+What about data security?

 This checklist establishes employee access authorisation policies to limit access to data and ensure privacy.
 Keep the policies updated to reflect organisational need and monitor for a data breach.

 Try our interactive GDPR online training for free here.

 GDPR will streamline data protection for individuals within the European Union (EU).
 It also addresses the export of EU citizens’ personal data outside the EU.
 This means both Eurozone companies and those based in the U.S. will have to comply with the regulation.

 "Again, the GDPR offers no specifics as to what sort of privacy awareness training should be implemented.
 I see this, though, as opportunity to shoot for an awareness initiative that not only complies with the GDPR requirements, but exceeds them."

 Understand the difference between data controllers and data processors – both have different responsibilities under the legislation.
 What lawful basis do you have to process personal data?
 This impact assessment helps small business and medium business owners.